Skip to main content

 Frontier and Windstream are regional fiber-and-DSL providers with surprisingly similar business models.
 Both companies emerged from legacy telephone infrastructure and are investing heavily in fiber expansion.
 The key differentiator is geography: Frontier dominates in the Northeast and parts of the West, while Windstream concentrates in the Southeast and central states.
 Where their service areas overlap, the comparison comes down to local pricing and which company has deployed fiber to your specific neighborhood.

-We evaluated Frontier Communications and Windstream Kinetic across five critical categories: speed and performance, monthly pricing and value, technology and network coverage, customer satisfaction ratings, and contract flexibility.
+We evaluated Frontier Communications and Windstream Kinetic across five critical categories: speed.
+Performance, monthly pricing and value, technology and network coverage, customer satisfaction ratings, and contract flexibility.
 Here is everything you need to know before signing up.

-Ready to sign up for Frontier?
-Call now to get started:
+Ready to sign up for Frontier? now to get started:

 Overview: Frontier vs Windstream at a Glance